 Vegetation management typically consists of broadcast application of herbicide one to two years after planting occurs.
-This is not consistent with City goals and is not recommended for the watershed property; however, the direct application of herbicide by hand on competing vegetation immediately adjacent to seedlings should not have an effect on water quality and is a viable treatment method.
+This is not consistent with City goals and, therefore, not recommended for the watershed property; however, the direct application of herbicide by hand (backpack sprayer) on competing vegetation immediately adjacent to seedlings should not have an effect on water quality and is a viable treatment method.
 Broadcast applications have the potential to treat or contaminate unintended or sensitive areas via spray drift, whereas hand applications give the operator complete control over the treatment area.

-If herbicides are used, they should be selected from the Washington Department of Ecology list of herbicides approved for use in aquatic and riparian areas and must be applied by a licensed applicator.
-Herbicides should be applied during dry weather in the spring one year after planting.
-The application of herbicides in aquatic or riparian areas is not recommended, but using herbicides approved for use in those areas further reduces the effects on water quality.
+If vegetation control is determined to be necessary, herbicides should be applied during dry weather in the spring one year after planting.
+The application of herbicides in aquatic or riparian areas is not recommended, but using herbicides approved for use in those areas further reduces any potential effect on water quality.
 An alternative to herbicide application is to re-scalp competing vegetation around seedlings.
-Competing vegetation should be monitored and controlled as necessary until seedlings are "free to grow", meaning that they have reached a height in which competing vegetation is no longer a concern (typically 4-5 years if competing vegetation is controlled during that time period).
+Competing vegetation should be monitored and controlled as necessary until seedlings are "free to grow", meaning they have reached a height in which competing vegetation is no longer a concern (typically 4-5 years if competing vegetation is controlled during that time period).
 Additional hand slashing of some vegetative species (such as vine maple) may be necessary in later years.